Penumbra Guide

 Note that by default the enabled field is set to false and will need to be enabled in order to activate one’s validator.

-In the default template, there is a funding stream declared to contribute funds to the DAO.
+In the default template, there is a funding stream declared to contribute funds to the Community Pool.
 This is not required, and may be altered or removed if you wish.

 Setting the consensus key